louisb0/toy-interpreters/lox-tree-walker/README.md

 An implementation of a tree walking interpreter for the Lox language designed by Robert Nystrom in his book 'Crafting Interpreters'.

+> The OOP stuff was implemented haphazardly.
+I was keen to get onto the bytecode interpreter.

 ```
 class Thing {
   getCallback() {